⚠️ What is IR renewal ✈️

 - hold the relevant class or type rating, unless the Instrument Rating renewal is combined with the renewal of the relevant class rating or type rating;

-- pass a proficiency check in accordance with Appendix 9 to Part FCL if the IR revalidation is combined with the revalidation of a class rating or type rating;
+- pass a proficiency check in accordance with Appendix 9 to Part FCL if the IR revalidation is combined with the revalidation of a class rating or type rating or to complete EBT practical assessment in accordance with Appendix 10.
+That EBT practical assessment may be combined with the refresher training;

 - if the IR revalidation is not combined with the revalidation of a class rating or type rating for single-pilot aeroplanes, complete section 3b and those parts of section 1 which are relevant to the intended flight of the proficiency check in accordance with Appendix 9 to Part FCL.